 International Baccalaureate (IB)

-Universities and colleges will endeavour to be flexible in keeping places open.
+Universities and colleges will endeavour to be flexible in keeping places open until an outcome is received.
 It’s important to keep the universities and colleges informed of any appeals.

 Appeals in England